axibase/atsd-use-cases/Chart_of_the_Day/hetzner-outage/README.md

 ## Hetzner Status

-The power outage was reported on May 24, 2018 at 09:30 UTC and affected many customers, both physical and virtual.
+The power outage was reported on May 24, 2018 at 09:30 UTC and affected many customers renting both virtual and dedicated servers.

 We filed our tickets for each affected server and watched the Hetzner status page, a saved PDF copy of which is linked [here](./resources/hetzner-status.pdf) for reference.
 As it became clear that the outage would last more than a few hours we started planning for the worst case scenario, at which point we needed to estimate how much time it could take Hetzner support to fix our machines given their processing rate.
 As the situation stabilized, Hetzner began releasing reports about pending outage tickets.